calmjs/calmjs/README.rst

 calmjs
 ======

-A framework for building toolchains and machineries for working with JavaScript from the Python environment.
+A framework for building toolchains and utilities for working with JavaScript, either source from NodeJS based package repositories or shipped with Python packages from the Python environment.

 .. image:: https://travis-ci.org/calmjs/calmjs.svg?branch=master
     :target: https://travis-ci.org/calmjs/calmjs